Your fact-checking cheat sheet for Trump’s immigration address

 But these totals cover all types of offenses, including illegal entry or reentry.
 ICE does not break down arrests by type of crime.

-–We are now averaging 60,000 illegal and inadmissible aliens a month on the southern border
+— We are now averaging 60,000 illegal and inadmissible aliens a month on the southern border

 The numbers add up, but “inadmissible aliens” are not illegal immigrants.
 It’s a designation for people who are turned back at legal ports of entry or apply for asylum.